You open your auto insurance bill, and you are wondering “why did my car insurance go up?”

-The Key Factors
+Key Insurance Rate Factors

-Insurers start with basic demographic information such as your age, gender and marital status.
+Car insurers start with basic demographic information such as your age, gender and marital status.
 For example, older and more experienced drivers tend to have fewer accidents than younger drivers, and single drivers tend to have more accidents than married drivers.
 Where you live is also considered.
 An urban setting may mean you’re more likely to have an accident or be the victim of theft.

 Some companies may also consider your profession, especially if there is a strong link between what you do for a living and how much and how far you typically drive.

 Generally, the more important factors related to your car are its age, make and model.
 Statistics on those characteristics help predict how likely the car is to be stolen by thieves or in an accident, as well as how much it would cost to repair or replace it in the event of a claim.
-Some companies also consider the safety rating of the vehicle.
+Some companies also consider the safety rating, and age of the vehicle.
 Safety and security features, such as collision avoidance technologies or anti-theft devices, may make you eligible for discounts or credits that help lower your costs.